nafeeur/TipCalc/README.md

 # *TipCalc*

-**TipCalc** is a tip calculator application for iOS.
+**TipCalc** is a simple tip calculator application for iOS.

-The following **required** functionality is complete:
+The app contains the following features:

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [x] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly.
+* [x] User can select between tip percentages by sliding through the values on the slider control and the tip value is updated accordingly.
-* [x] UI animations.
-* [x] Using locale-specific currency and currency thousands separators.
+* [x] Using locale-specific currency and currency thousands separators including a currency converter (USD - Pound - Euro).
-* [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
-- [x] Reset Button.
+* [x] Reset Button.
-- [x] Currency Converter (USD - Pound - Euro)
-- [x] Split functionality
+* [x] Split functionality.
-- [x] Dark Mode
-- [x] Custom App Icon & Theme
+* [x] Custom App icon & Dark theme.
-- [x] Settings Menu
-- [x] Slider control instead of segmented control for "Tip selector" so that user can have more choice

 ## Video Walkthrough